Close Menu

 Image: Babble

-If you have an obsession with colorful things, the ombre pinecones by Whimzeecal is a perfect Christmas craft for you.
-You can paint pinecones in three or four different shades of the same color or different colors and your decoration is ready.
+If you have an obsession with colorful things, the ombre pinecones by Whimzeecal are a perfect Christmas craft for you.
+You can paint pinecones in three or four different shades of the same color or different colors, and your decoration is ready.

 Ombre pinecone